What we believe

 3. Social concern

 Our Methodist heritage is lived out in social sensitivity, in Christian love shown through compassion and service.
-Both in North America and overseas, the Free Methodist Church sponsors programmes to meet human need: hospitals, schools, homes for the elderly, and a worldwide child sponsorship programme.
+In the UK, North America and world-wide, the Free Methodist Church sponsors programmes to meet human need: hospitals, schools, homes for the elderly, and a worldwide child sponsorship programme.

 4. Christian Education

 The Free Methodist Church believes that Christianity and education go together.
 B.T.
-Roberts, founder of Free Methodism, also started its first school, Chili Seminary (now Roberts Wesleyan College in North Chili, New York).
-Today there are many more church-related schools of higher education in North America.
+Roberts, founder of Free Methodism, also started its first school, Chili Seminary (now Roberts Wesleyan College in North Chili, New York, USA).
+Today, in the UK, representatives of the FM Church are working in schools: delivering lessons and assemblies, serving as governors, employed as teaching professionals working in many different schools.
 Concern for quality Christian education is also reflected in local churches through Sunday School classes and midweek programmes for all ages.